365businessdev/docs/_i18n/en-US/_docs/365-business-print-agent/print-agent-config-connections.md

 The following steps are required to print using the 365 business Print Agent Cloud:

 #### Microsoft Dynamics 365 Business Central
-1. Install the "365 Business Print Agent" app from the Microsoft AppSource in your Microsoft Dynamics 365 Business Central tenant.
+1. Install the "365 business Print Agent" app from the Microsoft AppSource in your Microsoft Dynamics 365 Business Central tenant.
 2. After installation, select the "Print Agent Cloud" mode of operation in the 365 business Print Agent app.
 3. Select "Authenticate Print Agent" and copy the value "Tenant ID" from the field.